 Inside: Dealing with a white film on dishes from the dishwasher?
 Check out these super easy tips on how to remove white film on dishes.
 It's quick and easy to do.
 Get rid of white film on dishes in dishwasher and keep it from coming back!

 Normally I buy my dishwasher detergent from Aldi or I make my own.
 But, recently I was at a different store and bought their generic dishwasher detergent.

-The first time I used the dish detergent I realized it left a nasty film on all of my dishes.
+The first time I used the dish detergent I realized it left a white film on all of my dishes.
 We have hard water so that does happen occasionally.